Thaddeus-Maximus/cad-as-code/README.md

 You might get the idea that every CAD program makes models unmaintainable -- not so, only if properly misused.

+# Structural Design

+_"The cardinal rule of writing unmaintainable [CAD] is to specifiy each fact in as many places as possible and in as many ways as possible."_
+- Roedy Green

+## Never lay things out.
+Layout AKA Skeleton sketches are the ultimate prevention tool from unmaintainable CAD.
+If a part begins with a sketch unattached to a feature as its first component, the chances of absurdly used features, redundant features, and sketches without intent drops very low, very quickly.
+As such never, ever make a layout sketch.
+They are clearly just a waste of kilobytes of disk space, which is only serving to make load times for the assemblies larger.

+## If you do lay things out...
+Don't obey the layout sketch.
+It was a suggestion.
+Just a scratchpad to think about things.
+Now with that ideation out of the way you can get on with guessing at dimensions and making it all work out.

+## Use more verbose dimensions, which can be used to define the location of things, and drive the position of entities
+If you want five holes, equally spaced at a 1" interval, dimension one 1" from an edge, another 2" from the edge, the third 3", and so forth.
+Do NOT, under ANY circumstance, make construction geometry between the holes and specify them equally spaced.
+This would make changing the regular spacing too easy.
+Also, make sure each hole is independently dimensioned.
+You don't want one convenient place to change the size of hole needed.

+## A few big things
+Make your part in as few features as possible, with absolutely massive sketches as a result.
+If you need to make a 2D gearbox plate with pockets, make it all in one sketch - it's just a 2D part anyways!
+Do NOT break the pockets into their own extrude.
+Do NOT make bosses for the mount points their own feature.
+Do it in one shot.

+## A ton of tiny things
+Make your part in as many features as possible.
+If you need to make a stepped shaft, don't do it as one revolved feature, do it as a series of extrusions.
+Noting above, make sure each is named either defaultly, or arbitrarially.

+## Don't use equations.
+Or at least, not consistently.
+When designing an injection molded part you may need to create something with uniform wall thickness, and often a shell will not do quite what you want.
+To make this difficult to change easily, do not dimension every wall thickness off of a single global variable - just define it different in each spot.
+That way the next designer (or you) has to go through and change every instance, increasing room for error and billable hours.

+Alternatively, _do_ use a variable, but don't use it everywhere.
+This way the next fellow _thinks_ they've successfully increased the wall thickness, but they have not.

+If making a multi-body sheetmetal part, override the default sheetmetal thickness every chance you get.

+## Compensate, never fix
+If there is an issue with the part, never, ever, ever go into the defining feature and make the change.
+Use synchrous modeling tools like Move Face to change dimensions.
+Add cut-extrudes that effectively undo previous operations.
+Whatever you can do to make the feature tree longer makes the person reading your model's job that much more fun.

+## Upend the Heirarchy
+The art of top-down CAD is a struggle with glorious benefits (in the initial design phase) once executed right.
+When executed improperly, it is a nightmare of spaghetti that will send the next engnineer into a tizzy trying to sort out what drives what.
+To ensure the latter scenario is quite simple: make sure you don't only design top-down but bottom-up as well.
+Do not use a master sketch in assembly A1 that drives features in parts P1, P2, and P3.
+Make some bits of P1 drive P2, bits of P3 drive P2, and bits of P2 drive P3.
+If done subtly enough, your CAD package will not pick up on the fact that you've created a circular reference.
+Simply having P1 drive P2 and P3 will not result in the explosion of dependencies - you must intermingle further than this.

 # Naming

 _"When I use a word," Humpty Dumpty said, in a rather scornful tone, "it means justwhat I choose it to mean - neither more nor less."_